Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

 You can skip the oven and let the ornaments air dry if you would rather.
-Just lay them out on a wire rack for 2 to 3 days, rotating occasionally.
+Just lay them out on a wire rack for two to three days, rotating occasionally.

-STEP EIGHT: Tie with a pretty ribbon and hang on your tree or use as a package decoration or DIY gift.
-You can also decorate your ornaments with glue, metallic paint, craft paint, and glitter if you’d like to.
+Tie the ornaments with a pretty ribbon and hang them on your tree, or use as a package decoration or DIY gift.
+You can also decorate your ornaments with glue, metallic paint, craft paint, and glitter after baking.

 PRO TIP: